TM-design-art/data310/finalproject.md

 + Organic Carbon ()

 + Trihalomethanes

 + Turbidity

--Discrete Target: Potability (specifies if water is safe for human use or not & uses values 0 and 1, 1 means that water sample is potable, 0 means that water sample is not potable)
+-Discrete Target: Potability (This target specifies if water is safe for human use or not & uses values 0 and 1.
+1 means that water sample is potable.
+0 means that water sample is not potable)

 -Description of Dataset Size: 3276 rows / observations x 10 columns (9 features / variables + 1 target)